dotnet/AspNetDocs/aspnet/web-forms/overview/data-access/introduction/creating-a-business-logic-layer-vb.md

 uid: web-forms/overview/data-access/introduction/creating-a-business-logic-layer-vb
 title: "Creating a Business Logic Layer (VB) | Microsoft Docs"
 author: rick-anderson
-description: "In this tutorial we'll see how to centralize your business rules into a Business Logic Layer (BLL) that serves as an intermediary for data exchange between t..." ms.author: riande ms.date: 03/31/2010 ms.assetid: 142e5181-29ce-4bb9-907b-2a0becf7928b
+description: "In this tutorial we'll see how to centralize your business rules into a Business Logic Layer (BLL) that serves as an intermediary for data exchange between t...
+(VB)" ms.author: riande ms.date: 03/31/2010 ms.assetid: 142e5181-29ce-4bb9-907b-2a0becf7928b